furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-06-18-blockchain-layer2-scaling-solutions.md

 4. **Plan for withdrawal delays** in Optimistic Rollups
 5. **Keep emergency exits** in mind for fund recovery

+> Always test bridge operations on testnets first!
+Irreversible fund loss can occur if contracts are called incorrectly.
+{: .prompt-warning }

 ## The Future of Layer 2

 ### Emerging Trends